Facebook Pixel

 FAQ

-If you’re staying in cities or coastal areas, maybe not.
-But if you’re going to the jungle, the Inca Trail, or nearby countries like Brazil, you likely will.
-Add the vaccine to your health prep and visa checklist.
+Yes, you need the Yellow Fever Vaccine if you’re visiting the jungle, the Inca Trail, or nearby countries like Brazil.
+If you stay only in Lima, Cusco, or coastal areas, you may not need it.
+Always add the vaccine to your health prep and visa checklist.

 The CDC recommends vaccines for hepatitis A, typhoid, yellow fever, tetanus, polio, rabies (for certain travelers), and MMR (measles, mumps, rubella).
-You may also consider malaria pills, especially for jungle areas.
-Always check with a travel doctor.
+You may also need malaria pills if you’re traveling to the jungle.
+Always check with a travel doctor before your trip.

-Children under 9 months should not get the Yellow Fever vaccine.
-Older adults above 60 may also face higher risk of side effects and should consult a doctor first.
+Children under 9 months should not get the Yellow Fever Vaccine.
+Adults over 60 may face higher risks of side effects, so they should consult a doctor before vaccination.